 - – Most people recover from a whiplash injury, although at different rates.
 No injury is the same as another.

 2. Will I have a full whiplash recovery?

 - – Some people recover within days of the accident while for others, it may take several months and occasionally one or two years.
 The majority of people who sustain a whiplash injury make a full recovery with no limitations.

 A note here: Your expectations of recovery do make a difference.
 While there are many factors involved in recovering, studies have shown that expecting to make a sooner recovery from whiplash is related to the actual rate of recovery.
-According to a study in an August 2014 edition of the journal of the Australian Family Physician, as early as 1 week after injury, individuals that expect to recover soon, recovered over 2 and a half times faster than those who did not expect to get better soon.
+According to a 2014 study in the journal of the Australian Family Physician, as early as 1 week after injury, individuals that expect to recover soon, recovered over 2 and a half times faster than those who did not expect to get better soon.

 3. What can I do to speed up my whiplash recovery?